Freezing Eggs: 5 Things to Know When You Are over 35

 1. Have your ovarian reserve tested.

-While everyone’s ovarian reserve declines with age, the speed of decline is unique to each woman, so it’s important to know your own.
+While everyone’s ovarian reserve naturally declines with age, the speed of decline is unique to each woman, so it’s important to know your own.

 - This should include anti-Mullerian hormone (AMH) and follicle-stimulating hormone (FSH), the two reproductive hormones most commonly used to evaluate ovarian reserve - the number and health of your eggs in the ovaries.
 Estradiol is also helpful, to put FSH levels in context.